The Hogan Family: Network switch

 In 1990, after spending three of the last four years on Monday nights at 8:30/7:30 (having been on Sundays before that), NBC opted not to respond to an agreement made with Lorimar insisting that the network had to exercise renewal options on the series before April 1.
 Despite the series still sporting decent ratings, NBC stated that it chose not to renew The Hogan Family "because of the strength of our current development."
 The show was then picked up by CBS for the sixth and final season.
+Ratings for this CBS season were poor; the series was cancelled in December 1990, after 13 episodes of season 6 were produced (only 9 of which had aired).
+The final four episodes (including a Christmas episode) were shown by CBS months later, in July 1991.

 Production

 Theme music and presentation

 The theme song, "Together Through the Years", was performed by Roberta Flack and composed by Charles Fox.
 The lyrics were written by Stephen Geyer.

 Syndication

-The Hogan Family aired in U.S. syndication on local television stations, from September 1990 until the summer of 1998.
+The Hogan Family aired in American syndication on local television stations, from September 1990 until the summer of 1998.
 From August 1998 until August 1999, startup broadcast network PAX TV aired reruns of the series weekdays at 4/3c.

-ABC Family previously held the U.S. syndication rights to the program and had aired episodes twice daily for five weeks from September 25 to October 27, 2006.
+ABC Family previously held the American syndication rights to the program and had aired episodes twice daily for five weeks from September 25 to October 27, 2006.
 It has discontinued running the show since then.

 In Canada, the Crossroads Television System held the Canadian syndication rights and began airing the show on Wednesday nights.
 It discontinued airing the show in 2011.

 The Hogan Family title was used for syndicated showings of almost all episodes, including those broadcast as Valerie or Valerie's Family, along with a shortened theme.

 In 2016, Antenna TV announced that it would air the series in 2017.
 The Christmas episode was the first to air on the network on December 16, during a marathon of holiday-themed episodes from Antenna TV programs throughout the month, before the show officially joined the lineup on January 2, 2018.

 On September 1, 2021, the series began airing on Antenna TV's new sister network Rewind TV, which features sitcoms from the 1980s through the 2000s until it was removed on September 27, 2025.
+It has since return 3 months later in December 2025.

 In the United Kingdom, the series was shown on BBC1 from 1986 to 1992.